najmulhussainnj/Processor-/README.md

 This code.hex should now be further split into code.mem.LSB and code.mem.MSB as follows: cut -c1-8 code.hex> code.mem.MSB
    cut -c9-16 code.hex > code.mem.LSB

+To generate VCD:
+    * in bsim environment: ./out -V
+    * in verilog environment: ./out +bscvcd

 More details to follow.. :)